Sioux Center, Iowa: Library

 The Sioux Center Public Library began in 1927.
-The library's location changed many times over the years due to expanding demand and resource materials.
-In 1967, the library opened in a new location one block northeast of the current Centre Mall.
-On July 23, 2003, a fire destroyed nearly the entire library.
-About $600,000 of materials were lost, though some materials were restored and saved.

-The library was moved to the community center while plans were drawn up for construction of a new location.
-Completed in September 2008, the Sioux Center Library's new location opened up the door to many services - private meeting rooms, an art gallery, and many computers available for public use.
+Its location changed many times over the years due to expanding demand and resource materials.
+In 1967, the library opened in a new location one block northeast of the Centre Mall.
+On July 23, 2003, a fire started due to arson and destroyed the library and $600,000 worth of materials in it.
+The library was moved to the community center while plans were drawn up for construction of a new building.
+Completed in September 2008, the Sioux Center Library's new location opened the door to many services – private meeting rooms, an art gallery, and many computers available for public use.

 Organizations

 Boy Scouts of America

 Scouting began in Sioux Center back in 1923.
 The Sioux Center troop was charted as Troop 1 with Sioux City Area Council.
 After a number of years, Troop 1 was discontinued until 1935.
 Under the same council, Troop 94 was chartered by the American Legion Post #199.
 The Troop has continued since 1935.
 In 1943, the Sioux City Area Council transferred the troop to the Prairie Gold Area Council located in Fort Dodge, Iowa.
 At that time, Troop 94 was redesignated as Troop 211.
 The troop has had over 75 Scouts reach the rank of Eagle Scout in its history.